openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 - Domain-bound Universal Links/App link as an `authorization_endpoint`
 - no specific `authorization_endpoint`, user scanning a QR code with Authorization Request using a manually opened Wallet, instead of an arbitrary camera application on a user-device (neither custom URL scheme nor Universal/App link is used)

-# Authorization Server Metadata {#as_metadata_parameters}
+# Wallet Metadata {#as_metadata_parameters}

-This specification introduces additional AS metadata to enable Client and AS to determine credential formats, proof types and algorithms to be used in a protocol exchange.
+This specification defines how the Verifier can determine credential formats, proof types and algorithms supported by the Wallet to be used in a protocol exchange.

-## Additional Authorization Server Metadata parameters
+## Additional Wallet Metadata parameters

-This specification defines new server metadata parameters according to [@!RFC8414].
+This specification defines new metadata parameters according to [@!RFC8414].

 the Wallet publishes the formats it supports using the `vp_formats_supported` metadata parameter.